UP940148/finance-tracker/README.md

 # Budgeting for Students App

+This repository was created for second year university coursework in my *'Software Engineering Theory and Practice'* module.
+We were tasked with creating a piece of software as a team.
+We chose to develop a web-based application to allow users to track their finances.\
+This project consisted of five sections.
+This code repository was handed in as part of part four, which was awarded 19.5/30 (65%).
+The overall mark for all five parts was 69.4/100 (69%).

+As mentioned, this project was undergone as a team.
+Our team consisted of:
+- UP940148 Daniel Ellis (*myself*)
+- UP960959 Glanyell White
+- UP939741 Glen Abossey
+- UP936979 Oliver Green
+- UP939775 Shadille Samuels
+- UP932700 Zain Ahmed

 ## About This Repository
 This repository is set up for managing the development of T44's SETAP coursework